vddesai-97/networkLandslide/README.md

 This network contains three types of information:
 <ul>
-<li> nodes -- represents a patch of area
+<li> node -- represents a patch of area
 <li> edges -- connects nodes, or patches of areas, based on nearest neighbors
 <li> weights -- connects information about the system to the edges
 </ul>